Update - 23 March 2021

 The Public Hearing on the Yan Yean Road (Stage 2) Upgrade concluded on 16 December 2020.
-The Inquiry and Advisory Committee (IAC) will submit its report to the Minister for Planning (the Miniter) within 40 business days from the completion of the Hearing.
+The Inquiry and Advisory Committee (IAC) will submitted its report to the Minister for Planning (the Miniter) in accordance with the Terms of Reference.

 The joint Inquiry and Advisory Committee (IAC) has been appointed by the Minister for Planning to consider and advise on the Environment Effects Statement (EES) and draft Planning Scheme Amendment (PSA) prepared for the project.
 The IAC comprises Con Tsotsoros (Chair), Elissa Bell and Kate Partenio.
 See the IAC member biographies here.